 Survey and analysis of Latin America from pre-colonization to the modern era.
 Focuses on the political, social, cultural, and economic structure of Latin America.
 Discusses race and class relations, imperialism, revolution, neo-colonialism, and dependency theory.
-Any three 200-level Humanities Inquiry courses meets the Arts & Letters Sequence requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
+Meets the arts & letters requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
 Recommended: Placement in RD-115 & placement in WR-121.